 That’s the big and final takeaway from your holiday sales efforts.
 Those sales today are great, but the customers you can keep coming back for more are the ones who sustain your business.

-Get The Most From Your Book Sales
+Get the Most From Your Book Sales

 The fourth quarter is always a big one for every business and individual creator trying to sell a product.
 Seasonal sales are going to be upon us soon and you’ve got to be ready if you want to capture some of those readers looking for books.